suzelkhan1177/JoonWeb_Assignmeent/README.md

 - `GET /api/blogs`: Retrieves a list of all blogs.
 - `GET /api/blogs/:id`: Retrieves a specific blog by ID.
 - `PUT /api/blogs/:id`: Updates an existing blog by ID.
-- `DELETE /api/blogs/:id`: Deletes a blog by ID.
 - `GET /api/users/:id/blogs`: Retrieves a list of blogs created by a specific user.

 ## How to Run the Project